 Massachusetts General Hospital has been ranked among the top five hospitals in the United States by U.S. News & World Report ever since the rankings began.
-In 2017, Mass General is recognized as #4 out of nearly 5,000 hospitals considered in the ranking; Mass General is the only hospital ranked in all 16 specialties considered by U.S. News & World Report, a testament to the breadth and depth of our expertise.
+Mass General is recognized as #4 out of nearly 5,000 hospitals considered in the ranking.
+Mass General is the only hospital ranked in all 16 specialties considered by U.S. News & World Report, a testament to the breadth and depth of our expertise.
 Mass General patients rate their experiences with us very highly, with nearly all indicating they would be very likely to recommend us to others1.
 We also consistently achieve high ratings from professional organizations.
 We have been recognized by:

 - The American Nurses Credentialing Center for our excellence in nursing as a Magnet® hospital